zakariaaad/simulateur_back/README.md

-## node-mysql-crud-app
+## Api for Simulateur Credit
-In this repo I have created the restful api using nodejs, express and mysql
+In this repo I have created the restful api for the Simulateur Credit App this is the first version of the api V0.1
+Tech Used : Nodejs, Express JS and Mysql

-### Author : Rahul Gupta
+### Author : Zakaria AADEL

 ### `MySQL configuration`
+Please create database with name simulateur
-Please create database and make the changes in the `config/db.config.js` file.
+You will find the database separatly from the folder to make the changes in db conifg follow this directory `config/db.config.js` file.

 In the project directory, you can run: